 - Set the bowl in the refrigerator for 30 minutes or a bit less until it is scoopable so you can make balls.

-Make Chocolate Praline Truffles
+Make Praline Truffles

 - I scooped using a small cookie scoop, rolled them with clean hands and placed them on a freshly lined pan.
 If the mixture sticks to your hands, dust your hands with cocoa powder.

 - Set the rolled truffles into the refrigerator for a few minutes to harden for dipping and while you melt the chocolate.